 Climate Preparedness Makes Good Business Sense

 The earth’s climate is always in flux, but today’s rate of change, the result of human activity, is far beyond what previous generations of farmers have had to face.
-Climate change is already posing new challenges, such as the increased risk of flooding, summer heat stress, and more intense pest and weed pressures.
+Climate change is already posing new challenges, such as extreme precipitation, short term drought, heat stress, warmer winters, late spring freezes, increased pest pressures, and increased production costs.
 Some farmers are beginning to plan to minimize the risks and capitalize on opportunities.
 In the Northeastern United States, there will be plenty of both.
 Making business decisions based on future scenarios is always a complex endeavor, and is muddled even more by trying to discern between normal weather variability and long-term climate shifts.
 Many of the commodities that currently dominate the Northeast agricultural sector, such as dairy products, apples, cabbage, and potatoes, are not well suited for the warming trends predicted for this century.
 However, there will be profitable opportunities to experiment with new crops or new crop varieties as temperatures rise and growing seasons lengthen.

 The information below is also available in a printable Cornell Climate Change Fact Sheet: Farming Success in an Uncertain Climate.
-For more detailed information, refer to the USDA Northeast Regional Climate Hub Assessment, and the NYS Climaid Report.
+For more detailed information, refer to the New York State Climate Impacts Assessment Agriculture Chapter , and the NYS ClimAID Report.

 Flooding and Extreme Rainfall